alphagov/govwifi-dev-docs/source/documentation/accessing-the-infrastructure.md

 It is critical the EIPs do not change since this would break the configuration between organisations and our services, thereby removing organisations' access to GovWifi.

 In order to prevent this from happening unintentionally, we configure AWS to deny any request to release the EIPs unless it's from the GovWifi AWS account.
-EIPs are now managed by terraform in the [`aws-billing-account`][aws-billing-account] repo and protected from accidental change.
+Deletion of EIPs is now managed by terraform in the [`aws-billing-account`][aws-billing-account] repo and protected from accidental change.

 ## Bastions